ahmed-elabed/Ultra-Marathon-Data-Analysis/README.md

    - Histograms, violin plots, and line plots are used to represent various relationships in the data.

 4. **Comparative Analysis**:
-   - Analyze performance differences between male and female athletes for 50Km and 50Mi races.
+   - Analyze performance differences between male and female athletes for 50 Km and 50 Mi races.
    - Identify the best and worst-performing age groups for 50mi races.

 5. **Seasonal Performance**: